BuGlessRB/lockandload/README.md

 - Supports require.undef() for hot-reloading scripts.
 - Supports require.load() to load scripts on demand.
 - Supports implicit and explicit ['require', 'exports', 'module'] dependencies.
-- Explicit circular dependencies will silently hang in unresolved state (or put differently: do not do that), use 'exports' or 'require' to resolve those instead.
+- Explicit circular dependencies will hang silently in an unresolved state (or put differently: do not do that), use 'exports' or 'require' to resolve those instead.
 - No extra diagnostic code to minimise code weight and optimise loading speed.